circular-o/circular/docs/frameworks/angular.md

   ...

   showDrawer() {
-    // use nativeElement to access %LIBRARY_NAME% components this.drawer?.nativeElement.show();
+    // use nativeElement to access %LIBRARY-NAME% components this.drawer?.nativeElement.show();
   }
 }
 ```

-Now you can start using %LIBRARY_NAME% components in your app!
+Now you can start using %LIBRARY-NAME% components in your app!

-?> Are you using %LIBRARY_NAME% with Angular?
-[Help us improve this page!](%REPO_URL%/blob/next/docs/frameworks/angular.md)
+?> Are you using %LIBRARY-NAME% with Angular?
+[Help us improve this page!](%REPO-URL%/blob/next/docs/frameworks/angular.md)